tthebst/k8s/README.md

 This is the configuration of my home raspberry pi k8s cluster.

 If you want so use this start with the reset_script.py python script.
-This script should be run on your designated master node.
+This script should be run on your local machine and will connect to all nodes.
 Currently script supports 3 worker nodes and 1 master node.

 ```
 python3 <new masternode password> <current ip of master node> <current ip worker 1> <current ip of worker 2> <current ip of worker 3>